Blame it all on Iberville...

 Sign up for my email notifications of new recipes and posts right HERE.

-If you want to try some great recipes from South Louisiana and New Orleans, check these out
+If you want to try some great recipes from South Louisiana and New Orleans that are perfect for Mardi Gras, check these out:

 This article only scratches the surface of what and why Mardi Gras is what it is.
 There is so much more rich history involved with this wonderful time of year and I plan to be writing more about it.
-For now, here are a few more resources and a list of the parade scheduled for this year.
-Check these out, as well as the links I have provided in this article, to learn more about the history and customs of Carnival in New Orleans: The History Behind 5 of New Orleans’ Favorite Mardi Gras Traditions, Three Men and a Baby: A Brief History of King Cakes
+For now, here are a few more resources and a list of the parade scheduled for last year just to give you an idea of what is missing in 2021 and the massive number of organizations that will be parading in the future.
+Check out these other articles, as well as the links I have provided above, to learn more about the history and customs of Carnival in New Orleans: The History Behind 5 of New Orleans' Favorite Mardi Gras Traditions, Three Men and a Baby: A Brief History of King Cakes